PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 ## 2.1.1 Categories of Data Models
 + Conceptual (high-level, semantic) data models:
   - Provide concepts that are close to the way many users perceive data.
 (Also called entity-based or object-based data models.)
+    + entity (e.g. employee)
+    + attribute (e.g. employee's name)
+    + relationship (e.g. a work-on relationship between an employee and a project)
 + Physical (low-level, internal) data models:
   - Provide concepts that describe details of how data is stored in the computer.
-These are usually specified in an ad-hoc manner through DBMS design and administration manuals
+These are usually specified in an ad-hoc manner through DBMS design and administration manuals.
+    + record formats
+    + record orderings
+    + access paths
 + Implementation (representational) data models:
   - Provide concepts that fall between the above two, used by many commercial DBMS implementations (e.g. relational data models used in many commercial systems).
 + Self-Describing Data Models: